Pictures in magazines are retouched all the time. Loose 20 pounds. Done. Erase a pimple. Done. Smooth the skin. Done.

 There is an easy fix to this problem.

-Include diversity in advertisements – all shapes, sizes, and colours.
+Include diversity in advertisements – all shapes, sizes, and colors.

 We just need research to show that diversity sells.